 For functional or interactive components such as text fields in forms or image slider controls, provide labels to convey the purpose of the component (e.g. First Name).
 If a functional or interactive component appears repeatedly on multiple pages of a site, be sure to label it consistently.

-Mark up changes in language in your web content
+Mark up language changes in your web content

 If a page has passages or phrases in the content that change in language (e.g. a French quote on an English page), that change needs to be marked up in the code for that content.
 Exceptions include proper names, technical terms, and single words considered part of the language of the surrounding text (e.g. the word "rendezvous" on a page in English).